There are many reasons your meat does not turn out the way you hoped it would. Here you can find 5 of the most effective tips to improve your cooking.

 These are the only two temperatures you need to know.

-It is important to cook at the right temperature and knowing your internal temperature.
+It is important to cook at the right temperature and know your internal temperature.

 The use of a thermometer is more important than using other expensive tools like knives.